papoc-workshop/2023/program.md

 ---

 PaPoC 2023 will take place on May 8th 2023.
-It is an in-person only event, happening in conjunction with the Eurosys 2023 conference.
+It is an in-person only event, happening in conjunction with the EuroSys 2023 conference.
 The workshop will be located at DIAG - [Dipartimento di Ingegneria Informatica, Automatica e Gestionale Antonio Ruberti](http://www.diag.uniroma1.it//en) (Department of Computer, Control and Management Engineering), Sapienza Università di Roma, Viale Ariosto 25, 00185, Rome, Italy ([see how to reach the conference area](https://2023.eurosys.org/venue.html#reachArea)).

 ## Opening & Session 1: 08:30 to 10:30